 Director Derek Cianfrance filmed the movie in southern New Zealand in spectacular scenery.
-He set out to generate the feeling of isolation right from the opening credits of the movie.
 Essential to the story is the feeling of separation which is obvious from early on in the film.
-Cianfrance does an incredible job and gets the very best out of a spectacular cast while soaking the screen with stunning visual imagery.

 The story asks many moral questions.
 How do people cope with loss?
 How deep is the need for love and connection?
 What sacrifices are we willing to make in life?

 The casting for The Light Between Oceans is pure brilliance.
 Michael Fassbender, Alicia Vikander, Rachel Weisz, Jack Thompson and Bryan Brown all give outstanding performances.
 But the brittle chemistry between Fassbender and Vikander is magnetic.

 Both actors give powerful emotional performances that drives the movie forward through heartwarming and tragically heartbreaking moments.

 As a period romantic drama, I was not quite sure what to expect going into this movie.
 But this is a beautiful film on many levels.
 Visually it is stunning and the acting is incredible.

 But more importantly, it successfully challenges your emotions in ways that most movies never can, ending up with a truly unique movie experience.